-Efforts are focused primarily on the community of PDS Terra Nossa and the nearby Municipality of Novo Progresso, where Serabi has an administrative office and sources its labor, goods and services.
+Efforts are focused primarily on the community of PDS Terra Nossa and the nearby Municipality of Novo Progresso.
 In addition, Serabi must obtain some permits from the Altamira Municipality, where the Coringa Gold Project is located, and the sub-district of Castelo dos Sonhos.
 Serabi must also co-ordinate certain matters with stakeholders in Castelo dos Sonhos and in smaller towns located along the main highway that provides access to the project site.